0AwsD0/SimpleGameSaveBackuper/readme.md

-# SimpleGameSaveBackuper - it just copies selected folder
+# SimpleGameSaveBackupper - it just copies selected folder
 ## Because Palworld corrupted my save file...
 You are free to download the tool and use it for your private porpuses.
 If you modify this program and you want to share it, make a fork.
-You have to include link to original repository on the top as shown below: Oryginal repository: [link]
+You have to include link to original repository on the top as shown below: Original repository: [link]

 ### The program is here: bin\Debug\net6.0-windows | Download only this folder if you don't need sourcecode.
 The app is simple as shown in screenshot below.